 I left it out because we are writing too much crap.
 Now I go straight:

 In another thread i was saying the TR gameplay is much more advanced than Uncharted one (fact) and you answered comparing the scripts (?!)

 Here I say that a shorter game should have a lower price (as it is the policy for PSN games, anyway) and you told me that I said "quantity = quality".
 I never even thought of that.
 I know how many people that waited for the price drop to buy Uncharted (and AC, and R&C and others).
 Still Uncharted sold a good number of copies, so you're right as well.

 Thus, as you rightly say, let's forget about this.
 It's a useless debate.

 - I'm not a Playstation fanboy.
-I'm a Micro$oft hater.
-It's different.
+I despise MS. It's different.

 You guys also need to keep in mind that most of the people here that claim to have "easily" beaten "Uncharted" in a few hours are probably 13 year old kids with no lives.
 Those of us who are married with children and work fulltime don't have the time to blow through a video game in one sitting, LOL!

 Hmm, i have a job and all, heck i even go to college classes nearly everyday.

 So saying BS like that makes you look like an idiot, i beat the game in 3 sits, it didn't take very long, it depends on how good you are, some people are naturals at picking up things fast, so thats how people beat the game so fast.

 You need to stop insulting people, all people have a life, if not they wouldn't be alive, choose your words carefully.